Hillbilly Travelogue: Prague.

 The first picture of this post up there is of the Old Town Hall on our first night, just after dusk.
 I couldn’t believe the deep blue of the sky and the way the buildings surrounding the square were lit up, and the pleasing crowds.
 It was all just so dang pleasing and I still can’t put my finger on why, other than the obvious beauty of the place.

-The top pic up there was to my left as we sat and drank delicious Pilsner Urquell beers (locally brewed and fresh and awesome, and I don’t even like beer), but to my right was my very favorite building in Prague: the Tyn Church, built in 1365.
+The top pic up there was to my left as we sat and drank delicious Pilsner Urquell beers (locally brewed and fresh and awesome, and I don’t even like beer), but to my right was my very favorite building in Prague: the , built in 1365.
 It kinda looked like Disneyworld, but the more Rupert and I both stared at it, the more we loved it.

 You might wonder why I post that shot instead of one of the same church up close, without those squatty yellow buildings blocking the view.
-I would LOVE to post such a photo, but that’s not possible, because at some point in time, some stupid assholes decided it would be a good idea to build new buildings literally directly in front of – and even physically contacting the front wall of – the Tyn Church.
+I would LOVE to post such a photo, but that’s not possible, because at some point in time, some stupid assholes decided it would be a good idea to build new buildings literally directly in front of – and even physically contacting the front wall of – the church.

 My only complaint is that it was hot and sunny, so much that we had to buy sunscreen at the Tesco (Americans aren’t the only economic imperialists – there are plenty of Brit shops in Czech land).

-Seriously, a simple fan.
+A simple fan.
 For the love of all that is Holy on this planet.

 Ten dollars.
 Ten dollars will buy you this simple fan.
 I don’t give a shit what your koruna is worth, I know a beer costs the equivalent of 5 bucks, and thus two beers could buy a basic fan for the room.
 Do it.
 Do it.
 Do it.